Senior Software Engineer

 In my free time, I enjoy traveling and photography.
 You can view some of my photos in the "pictures" section.

-I live with my wife, Tamar, in Rochester, New York; we are expecting our first child in early 2015.
+I live with my wife, Tamar, and our daughter, Sabina, in Rochester, New York.